gritmind/semantic-annotation/README.md

 It is hard for developers to clearly understand software requirements becuase of ambiguous and incomplete expressions.
 To solve this problem, we propose an automatic classifier for semantic annotation with pre-defined semantic categories.
 We expect that after obtaining the output of the classifier, the readability can be improved even with ambiguities and feedback is given to users when incomplete sentences.
 With small specific dataset, text preprocessing and feature engineering with elaborate syntactic structure by using parsers, were constructed for our classifier.
 We improve the performance of previous model in both averaged score and each category score.

+The paper for this project has been published in its final form in the "International Journal of Advanced Science and Technology" with ISSN 2005-4238.
-Paper: Improving Classifier for Semantic Annotation of Software Requirements with Elaborate Syntactic Structure
+[Improving Classifier for Semantic Annotation of Software Requirements with Elaborate Syntactic Structure](http://www.sersc.org/journals/IJAST/vol112/12.pdf), Yeongsu Kim, Seungwoo Lee, Markus Dollmann and Michaela Geierhos (pp. 122-136)

 ## Prerequisites